 Depending on how far into credit card debt you are, or how dependent you are on them, chances are you will need to take a serious look at your budget.

-This is a pretty simple, strait forward step at starting to dissect your budget.
+This is a pretty simple, straight forward step at starting to dissect your budget.
 You know how much you make and how much you need to pay all of your major bills.

 Open up your monthly bank statement or check online and start writing down every single purchase that isn’t a necessity.
 These types of purchases include:

 - Out to eat expenses

 - Alcohol and cigarettes

 - Coffee shops

 Great ways to save money on fitness:

 - Train at Home or at the Gym Without the High Cost of Personal Training